metonym/svelte-pincode/README.md

 ```
 <!-- prettier-ignore-end -->

-### Completion & error states
+### Validating upon completion

-Validation is left to the consumer.
+Actual validation is left to the consumer.

-This example illustrates how you can validate the code once all inputs have a value.
+This example illustrates how you can validate the code once all inputs have a value by binding to the `complete` prop.

-`value` is simply the `code` array joined as a string.

 <!-- prettier-ignore-start -->
 ```svelte